 Short answer, yes.
 HDRi tackles the viewing experience from both sides.
 Let’s start where you do—looking at a screen.
 I enjoy movies and games that keep me on the edge of my seat, unless I’m on the edge of my seat squinting to see who’s hiding in dark corners or what’s going on in the shadows.
+Fortunately, HDRi has us covered with custom modes for gaming and movies that elevate screen time from ordinary to extraordinary.

 This is where we get to that other perspective.
 Let’s look at your eyes while they look at a monitor.
 Straining to accommodate changes in lighting, hard-to-see details, or unnatural colors and shading is a lot of work.
 This can lead to a variety of eye problems which can impede productivity and feel pretty awful.